-- Observe the following maintenance instructions. - ▶ NOTICE!
-Do not lubricate and grease the prosthetic joint. - NOTICE!
-Repair work must be performed exclusively by manufacturer service. - Arrange regular maintenance intervals with the patient depending on the level of use. - ▶ Following an individual period for the patient to get accustomed to the prosthesis, check the settings of the prosthetic joint and adapt them to the patient's requirements again as needed. - ▶ The prosthetic components should be inspected after the first 30 days of use. - ▶ Inspect the entire prosthesis for wear during normal consultations. - Conduct annual safety inspections. - ► As part of the safety inspections, inspect the prosthetic joint for wear and proper functionality.
-Special attention should be paid to movement resistance, bearings and abnormal noises.
-Full flexion and extension must be ensured at all times.
-Readjust as required. - ► After using the product in salt water, check it closely for salt residues and signs of corrosion (e.g. set screws). - ► Check all product functions to ensure they work reliably (especially the locking function, activated and deactivated cycling mode, flexion and extension, and the switching threshold). - In case of functional limitations and damage, send the product to the manufacturer's service department.
+- ► Observe the following maintenance instructions. - ▶ NOTICE!
+Do not lubricate and grease the prosthetic joint. - ▶ NOTICE!
+Repair work must be performed exclusively by manufacturer service. - ► Arrange regular maintenance intervals with the patient depending on the level of use. - Following an individual period for the patient to get accustomed to the prosthesis, check the settings of the prosthetic joint and adapt them to the patient's requirements again as needed. - ► The prosthetic components should be inspected after the first 30 days of use. - Inspect the entire prosthesis for wear during normal consultations. - Conduct annual safety inspections. - As part of the safety inspections, inspect the prosthetic joint for wear and proper functionality.
+Special attention must be paid to the movement resistance, switching threshold, bearing points and development of unusual noises.
+Full flexion and extension must always be ensured.
+Make adjustments as needed. - After using the product in salt water, check it closely for salt residues and signs of corrosion (e.g. set screws). - Check all product functions to ensure they work reliably (especially the locking function, activated and deactivated cycling mode, flexion and extension, and the switching threshold). - In case of functional limitations and damage, send the product to the manufacturer's service department.